Rarely does a romance novel see Miss Bates guffaw, snort-laugh, and then read the final page with gulping sobs, but Ruby Lang’s Clean Breaks did!

 “Okay.
 Good.
 Carry on.”

 There’s no alpha/beta-either/or to Jake.
-He’s beta in his thoughts, emotions, and needs and full-on alpha in the bedroom.
+He’s beta in his thoughts, emotions, and needs and alpha in the bedroom.

 “We’re both … vulnerable right now.”
 The way she said that word, vulnerable, with a grumble in her voice as if it irritated her to apply the word to herself, made him almost laugh, even as his heart did a painful flip-flop. “